 Colorado Front Range Trail (2 mile section from Fort Collins to Loveland)

-The first ever trail connecting Fort Collins and Loveland is slated to be finished in September 1st of this year.
+The first ever trail connecting Fort Collins and Loveland is slated to be finished in September 1st at the end of Sept of this year.
 According to the Coloradoan, the 2 mile paved path will connect Loveland’s Recreation Trail — just west of Boyd Lake State Park — to Fort Collins’ Fossil Creek Trail at Carpenter Road between Lemay Avenue and Timberline Road.
 The new connection will tie 18 miles of trail in Loveland to 35 miles of trails in Fort Collins.

 The Colorado Front Range Trail is a partnership between Larimer County, the Cites of Fort Collins and Loveland, Great Outdoors Colorado and the Colorado Department of Transportation.